 Alternative Investments to Small Business

-Small business is a great place to invest.
+Small business is a great way to invest.
 Some other investing options are:

 Real estate has created tons of millionaires and is one of the most popular investing options.
 Whether you invest in real estate as a property owner or as an investor in an REIT, it can make you solid returns Mutual Funds.

-Stocks are the bedrock of most investment portfolios.
-Stock investing has a ton of different options and allow you to grow your investments over a lot of different industries.
+Buying company shares is the bedrock of most investment portfolios.
+Stock market investing has a ton of different options and allow you to grow your investments over a lot of different industries.

 Bonds are debt that governments and businesses take out so they leverage for specific purposes.
 Investing in bonds is considered one of the most stable ways to make a profit.